Interface motion from Glauber-Kawasaki dynamics of non-gradient type: Proof of Theorem

-The proof of Proposition \ref{Corollary 2.1} will be given in Section \ref{Section 3}.
+The proof of Theorem \ref{Corollary 2.1} will be given in Section \ref{sec:3.7} starting from Section \ref{Section 3}.
 We will calculate the time derivative of $h_N(t)$, in which derivatives of $\la_K(t,v)$ appear.
 For the solution $\rho=\rho_K(t,v)$ of the hydrodynamic equation \eqref{1.6} with smooth coefficients $D$ and $Kf$, we have the Schauder estimates in terms of $K\ge 1$: